uberllama/api_presenter/README.md

 end
 ```

-When requesting posts from the API, a client may also want any or all of the posts' categories, sub categories, and users.
-It may also want the current user's policies for the posts to generate correct UI.
+Usage examples will be in the context of requesting posts as the primary collection.

 ### 0. Generate config file

 `rails g api_presenter:config`

-Generates a configuration file that allows you to override the default querystring params used by the `presenter` concern.
+Generate your configuration file.
+Currently, ApiPresent allows allows customization of querysting parameter names for including policies and associated resources(see below).
 More configuration options coming soon.

 ### 1. Create your Presenter

-Using the supplied generator, generate a presenter class for your ActiveRecord model.
-The generator will also generate a convenient `ApplicationApiPresenter` class for centralized methods.
+Generate a presenter class for your ActiveRecord model.
+The generator will also ensure the presence of an `ApplicationApiPresenter` base class for centralized methods.

 `rails g api_presenter:presenter post`